Call of Cthulhu: The Wasted Land: Plot

-In 1915, Professor Brightmeer is called by a shady part of Britain's secret service MI-47, to go to France than in the midst of the Great War; he joins a British Army officer, Captain Hill in tracking down a secret cult while the war rages about them.
+In 1915, Professor Brightmeer is called by a shady part of Britain's secret service MI-47, to go to France then in the midst of the Great War; he joins a British Army officer, Captain Hill in tracking down a secret cult while the war rages about them.
 The cult, headed by a mysterious figure called Docktor Kaul is using the stolen technology of Herbert West (the re-animator) combined with arcane mythos magic to build an undead army from the victims of the war.

 The Captain and the Professor track Kaul across the trench lines, fighting German soldiers, the undead, and the Cthulhu Mythos monsters, including the Dark Young and hybrid Star Spawn of Cthulhu.
 They eventually track Kaul to his underground lab where he has built a machine to generate monsters for Germany, also to power a ritual to summon a full Star Spawn.
 A larger plot is revealed as the cult seeks to eliminate humanity from Earth to clear it for a new hybrid species of part human, part Star Spawn.
 The ritual goes forward, and the Star Spawn appears.
 The player is victorious if the Star Spawn is defeated.